victoriacheng15/website/blog/2022/11-02-what-is-hoisting-in-javascript/index.md

 Hoisting is a tricky concept to understand and can be really confused if `var` was used instead of `let` and `const`.

-Let's think this wa, books have sequels. e.g. Harry Potter books have 1 to 7 sequels.
-So if you are trying to read the 2nd book instead of first book, it would not make sense and you are skipping details and events that were wrote in the first book.
+Let's think this way, books have sequels. e.g. Harry Potter books have 1 to 7 sequels.
+So if you are trying to read the 2nd book instead of the first book, it would not make sense, and you are skipping details and events that were written in the first book.
 In order to understand the story, you would need to read these books in the order.
 It is similar to How JavaScript reads your code from top to bottom.
-Variables or functions need to be declare before you can calling them.
-And it would makes sense.
+Variables or functions need to be declared before you can call them.
+And it would make sense.

-Of courses, JavaScript is weird in its own way, like you can calling the function declarations before the functions are defined and `var` was used.
+Of courses, JavaScript is weird in its own way, like you can call the function declarations before the functions are defined and `var` was used.

 ## Resources